-The trichocereus grandiflora [try-koh-KER-ee-us, gran-dih-FLOR-uh] belongs to the trichocereus or echinopsis plant genus and is a member of the Cactaceae (cactus) family and refers to all the trichocereus hybrids.
+The trichocereus grandiflora [try-koh-KER-ee-us, gran-dih-FLOR-uh] belongs to the trichocereus or echinopsis cactus genus and is a member of the Cactaceae (cactus) family and refers to all the trichocereus hybrids.

 The word “grandiflora” means a large flower referring to the flowering style of this cactus.

-It is quite similar to the Lobivia and Soehrensia and is included in those genera sometimes.
+It is quite similar to Lobivia and Soehrensia and is included in those genera sometimes.